 What happens when you lose bone in your jaw?

-When you lose bone in your jaw, it can cause the surrounding teeth to shift, facial collapse, and sagging skin.
+Losing bone in your jaw can cause the surrounding teeth to shift, facial collapse, and sagging skin.
 Your dentist can use a bone graft to replace lost bone in the jaw.

 How long does it take for bone loss to decay fully?